Henley: how to choose and wear this heroic garment

 © (Photo The Sartorialist)

-We don't particularly recommend shallow V-neck sweaters like this one, but there's something there.
-The idea of this layering is of course to have the non-collar of the henley protrude through the opening of the sweater.
-This also works with a slightly low-cut round neck sweater.
+We don't particularly recommend shallow V-neck sweaters like this one, but there's something here.
+The idea of this layering is of course to have the non-collar of the henley stick out through the opening of the sweater.
+So it also works with a slightly scooped crew neck sweater.

 Doug Bihlmaier wearing a henley under a sweatshirt